AdobeDocs/analytics-platform.en/help/getting-started/landing.md

 ---
-description: Explains the features of the new landing page .
+description: Explains the features of the new landing page.
 title: Customer Journey Analytics landing page
 role: User, Admin
 feature: Basics